I turned myself to face me

 “For in front of that door there is……” in the pause, the boldest in the audience visualizing themselves face to face with Bowie at that door begin shouting ‘me ’.. ‘me’… ‘me’….

 Bowie just smile wryly, ending the song with a modest …“Thank You.”

 This is one among many unforgettable moments captured in D.A.
-Pennebaker’s 1973 film of the last Spiders gig when Bowie effectively killed off Ziggy – or attempted to – as Ziggy threatened to take over his splintered self.
-Bowie broke up the band just how the song song said he would.
+Pennebaker’s 1973 film of the last Spiders gig when Bowie effectively killed off Ziggy as Ziggy threatened to take over his splintered self.
+Bowie ‘broke up the band’ just how the song song said he would.
 It was high drama.
-But at that moment, Ziggy fans wanted to be there when he died.
+But at that moment, Ziggy fans also wanted to be there when he passed.
 Bowie, who died on January 10th, 2016, has finally delivered.
 But being the arch magician he was, he involved us all in that strange death ritual.
 He delivered a last statement with the album Black Star (2016) that apparently hints in coded language at his passing.
 Even in death, he has made it a musical reprise, a post script to those intimate moments his fans had with his death back in the seventies.